-Check out this handy video from Alexa Developers, covering the basics of using Alexa Skill Blueprints:
+Check out this handy video from Alexa Developers, covering the basics of using the UK version of Alexa Skill Blueprints:

 The expansion allows users to have a lot more fun with their Alexa-enabled device, by making the whole experience more personal and giving Alexa a sense of uniqueness we’ve not seen before.